 The jungling role revolves around the summoner spell Smite and the item Hunter's Machete.
 These are mandatory.

 |Hunter's Machete is every jungler's starting item.
-It grants extra damage against monsters, extra gold for killing monsters, and sustain through HP/mana regeneration while fighting monsters.
+It grants extra damage against monsters, extra gold for killing them, and sustain through HP/mana regeneration while fighting.
 Only players who have Smite can purchase the Machete.|

 When building these enchantments, follow the logic demonstrated in the chapter 'Items'.

 - The Krugs grant Gift of the Heavy Hands.
-For a short time, your basic attacks periodically stun monsters, and deal true damage to turrets (which consumes the buff).
+Your basic attacks periodically stun monsters, and deal true damage to turrets (which consumes the buff).
 Use this to beat up other monster camps.

 - The Red Brambleback restores 20% of missing HP.